AloneHacker-008/Bunny-AI/README.md

 Usage

-Start chatting with Bunny:
+Chat with Bunny

 You: hi
 Bunny: Hey bestie!
 How's everything going?

+Ask AI questions

 You: ai Who is Elon Musk?
 Bunny: Asking OpenAI...
 AI: Elon Musk is the CEO of SpaceX and Tesla, known for innovation in tech...

-Arithmetic example:
+Arithmetic operations

 You: sum 5 10 15
 Bunny: Result = 30.00

-Number system conversion:
+Number system conversion

 You: convert